 1. Sunscreen is a travel essential, even if you aren’t traveling to a beach or pool destination.

 We all know to apply sunscreen when we plan for a day by the water at the beach or pool.
 But sunscreen is equally important every other day you spend time outside as well.
 Frequent travelers should be especially vigilant.
 If you are headed out for a day of urban sightseeing, for example, you might not realize how much sun exposure you are getting by popping in and out of museums and tourist attractions.
-Make sure to pack and use your sunscreen no matter where your travels are taking you this summer.
+Make sure to pack and use sunscreen no matter where your travels take you.

-2. Pack a little sunscreen in several bags.
+2. Pack a little sunscreen in multiple bags.

 3. Remember that the risk of sun damage may be greater in some destinations.

-Back home, I have our family’s sunscreen routine down: apply about 30 minutes before sun exposure (as the experts recommend) and then reapply every two hours.
+Back home in the foggy San Francisco Bay Area, I have our family’s sunscreen routine down: apply about 15-30 minutes before sun exposure (as the experts recommend) and then reapply every two hours.
 That seems to do the trick to keep the burns away.

 5. Try out sunscreen close to home before taking it on your travels.

-I find it is always a good idea to take a brand and type of sunscreen you have successfully used at home before on your family’s travels.
+I find it is always a good idea to pack a brand and type of sunscreen you have successfully used at home before on your family’s travels.
 Why?
 My kids have sensitive skin and have had reactions and rashes from different types of sunscreen over the years.
 As parents, we’d all hate to find ourselves on vacation with something new that caused a problem.
-I always stock up on the brands and types that I know are safe for my kids so we can be sure to have them at our destination.
+I always stock up on the brands and types that I know are tried and true for my kids so we can be sure to have them at our destination.

-While the kids are usually content with regular sunscreen no matter where we are, I find that the heavy stuff is a little sticky and gross when I’m wearing something other than a bathing suit.
-I really like using a daily facial sunscreen designed to be lightweight for use under makeup like Neutrogena’s Pure & Free Liquid Sunscreen Broad Spectrum SPF 50 instead.
+Also, consider what personal need you’ll have for sunscreen in specific destinations.
+Personally, I find that the heavy stuff is a little sticky and gross when I’m wearing something other than a bathing suit.
+I really like using a daily facial sunscreen designed to be lightweight for use under makeup when I’m touring in urban destinations.